omichde/AttributedText/README.md

 # AttributedText

 Using this view in SwiftUI is a simple as `AttributedText(attributedString)` and hence closely resembles the simplicity of `Text`.
-The content of the text is width-constrained (it grows in height) and self-contained (no other dependancies).
+The content of the text is width-constrained (it grows in height) and self-contained (no other dependencies).

 There is an example where some more fancy attributed strings are shown and how the content: